 "The Lakota Sundance Prayer Ceremony" was originally published on July 3, 2015

 BILL ARENA lives in the east bay San Francisco.
-He's an MCLA Wisdom Council member, Sundancer / Pipe carrier in Lakota Sioux spiritual tradition, Pachakuti Mesa carrier Peruvian cross-cultural shamanism, Jin Shin Jyutsu hands-on energy healer, Black Belt MMA instructor, guided group Meditation Leader, competitive Discus Thrower, open-water Endurance Swimmer, Animal / Bird wrangler, and head writer / editor / graphic designer ARENA CREATIVE GROUP.
+He's an MCLA Wisdom Council agitator, Sundancer / Pipe carrier in Lakota Sioux spiritual tradition, Pachakuti Mesa carrier Peruvian cross-cultural shamanism, Jin Shin Jyutsu hands-on energy healer, Black Belt MMA instructor, guided group Meditation Leader, competitive Discus Thrower, open Ocean Endurance Swimmer, Animal / Bird wrangler, and head writer / editor / graphic designer ARENA CREATIVE GROUP.

 MORE NATIVE SPIRITUALITY BY BILL ARENA: